WL-Biol185-ShinyProjects/Medical-trends-Project/README.md

 I am a current student at Washington & Lee University.
 This project gave me the opportunity to explore how large-scale agricultural and public health datasets can be combined to investigate environmental contributors to disease.
 I enjoyed the challenge of wrangling messy real-world data and turning it into something visually accessible and analytically meaningful.

 **Georgia Busbee**
-I am a current student at Washington & Lee University.
-I was drawn to this project because Parkinson's disease has a personal significance to me, and I wanted to understand whether the data could tell us anything meaningful about its geographic distribution and potential environmental drivers.
-Building this dashboard reinforced how important it is to communicate statistical findings carefully and honestly, especially when the results are mixed.
+I am a current senior at Washington & Lee University minoring in data science.
+Working on the visualizations and statistical analysis for this project allowed me to apply my background in R to a real-world public health question, and I came away with a greater appreciation for how thoughtfully data needs to be handled when exploring the environmental dimensions of neurological disease.
 ---

 ## AI Tools Used